Overview

 - Must exactly match the account in QuickBooks

 Edit your Revenue Accounts within Redpoint HQ to have the correct Exported Mapping Name.
+It is recommended that you create the same revenue account structure in Redpoint HQ as you have in QuickBooks:

-- Edit the account line
+- Edit the revenue account

 - Enter a Journal Entries: Exported Mapping Name